Canaccord Genuity (:) Given Consensus Recommendation of “” by Analysts

-Shares of Canaccord Genuity (:) have been assigned an average rating of “N/A” from the zero ratings firms that are presently covering the firm, MarketBeat reports.
+Shares of Canaccord Genuity (:) have received a consensus recommendation of “N/A” from the zero ratings firms that are covering the firm, Marketbeat reports.

 About Canaccord Genuity